zX3no/minecraft-speedrunning/README.md

 ---

-> Basic structure, would prefer pages, but can't be bothered setting up a SSG just yet.
+> TODO: Basic structure, would prefer pages, but can't be bothered setting up a SSG just yet.

 ## Overworld